v-marinkov/pigallery2-curation-requests/README.md

 > `pg2-curation-delete --execute` can permanently delete photographs.
 Maintain tested backups, inspect its dry-run output, and keep PiGallery2's image mount read-only.

 ## What it provides
+A toggle to enable **Curation mode** (for authorized users) under Tools.
+Still under TOols, a link to a custom search showing only the current user's curation requests.

-One **Request curation** pencil action lets an authorized user select one or more categories.
+When **Curation mode** is enables, a **Request curation** pencil action appears on the top left of photo thumbnails.
+It lets an authorized user select one or more categories for redaction requests.
 Metadata corrections are grouped first, followed by the separate destructive deletion choice:

 1. Wrong or missing faces
 2. Wrong or missing tags